TonyTTTTT/TW-Finance-Analysis/README.md

 ## 2021/5/24
 - directly get data from the twse website, but been banned due to frequently requesting.
 - Should download the file to local and read the csv file, instead of directly get the data from web url.

-## 2021/1/27
-- Finish the deployment of Jenkins pipeline on Oasis3 server that can automatic update the git repo. when run the pipeline.